Kubic-C/PMUT-CMAKE/readme.md

+This project is offically archived.
+The reason for that is because the goals are too loose and too vauge, and if i ever want to figure out what I want to do with this project then I will unarchive it.

 This project is currently being remade from the ground up, becuase of that many features are missing.
 This is a super ambitious project.